Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 The lives of Thomas and Patrice interact with many other memorable characters on and off the reservation as they encounter the best and worst of human nature.

-This novel is based on the real-life of the author’s grandfather and won the 2021 Pulitzer Prize for fiction.
+This novel is based on the real-life of the author’s grandfather and won the 2021 Pulitzer Prize for Fiction as well as the 2025 William Dean Howells Medal.

 Angry Housewives Eating Bon Bons